AkanR/CarRental/README.md

 # CarRental
-A real-life system that will be used by real users to rent a car
+A real-life system that will be used by real users to rent a car (under development)